94

-while apple keyboards use
+while Apple keyboards use

-The windows key functions as the apple key, the problem is that they are located at a different location, and my muscle memory is so set on finding the 'command' key next to the spacebar that I keep executing my shortcuts with alt i.s.o. apple key (and vice versa)
+The Windows key functions as the Apple key.
+The problem is that they are located at a different location, and my muscle memory is so set on finding the Command key next to the space bar that I keep executing my shortcuts with Alt i.s.o.
+Apple key (and vice versa).

 3 Answers 3

-• In System Preferences | Keyboard | Modifier Keys you can swap these two keys.
+In System Preferences | Keyboard | Modifier Keys you can swap these two (and any other) modifier keys.

 • 15

-What I find interesting is that you can change it per keyboard (so you can make it different for the laptop keyboard and the external keyboard) May 23, 2012 at 10:56
+What I find interesting is that you can change it per keyboard (so you can make it different for the laptop keyboard and the external keyboard) Commented May 23, 2012 at 10:56

 • 5